SteeltoeOSS/Documentation/api/v4/configuration/config-server-provider.md

 string? property2 = configuration["example:property2"];
 ```

-Alternatively, you can create a class to hold your configuration data and then use the [Options Pattern](https://learn.microsoft.com/aspnet/core/fundamentals/configuration/options) along with [Dependency Injection](https://learn.microsoft.com/aspnet/core/fundamentals/dependency-injection) to get an instance of your options class into your controllers and views.
+Alternatively, you can create a class to hold your configuration data and then use the [Options Pattern](https://learn.microsoft.com/aspnet/core/fundamentals/configuration/options) with [Dependency Injection](https://learn.microsoft.com/aspnet/core/fundamentals/dependency-injection) to get an instance of your options class into your controllers and views.

 1. First create a class representing the configuration data you expect to retrieve from the server, as follows: